William P. Egan: Career

-Egan is an owner of the Boston Celtics through his partnership with Boston Basketball Partners LLC.
+Egan was an owner of the Boston Celtics through his partnership with Boston Basketball Partners LLC.

-Eganis on the board for The Wharton Center for Leadership and Change Management.
+Eganis was the board for The Wharton Center for Leadership and Change Management.

 Personal life

 He and his wife Jacayln Egan (formerly Jacalyn Conklin) have donated large sums to Fairfield University and divide their time between Boston, Massachusetts, and Newport, Rhode Island.
-Egan and his wife are part-owners of the Boston Celtics of the National Basketball Association through his partnership with Boston Basketball Partners, LLC.
+Egan and his wife were part-owners of the Boston Celtics of the National Basketball Association through his partnership with Boston Basketball Partners, LLC.
+Egan passed away peacefully surrounded by his family on September 13, 2025.
+He was 80 years old.